strudel-science/strudel-kit/README.md

 npm start
 ```

-Open [http://localhost:5175](http://localhost:5175) to view the app in the browser.
+Follow the port forwarding to [https://strudel.2i2c.cloud/user/<your-username>/proxy/absolute/5175/](https://strudel.2i2c.cloud/user-redirect/proxy/absolute/5175/) to view the app in the browser.

 Begin modifying the templates in `src/pages`.